-Characteristics of Gallbladder Pain
+Characteristics of Gallbladder Irritation

-If you suspect that you are experiencing gallbladder pain, this article is for you.
+If you suspect that you are experiencing gallbladder discomfort, this article is for you.
 We will expound on the most common characteristics of gallbladder problems so you may know if gallstones are the cause of your pain.

-Where Is Gallbladder Pain Experienced?
+Where Is Gallbladder Discomfort Experienced?

-Gallbladder pain is usually experienced underneath the right rib cage, where the gallbladder is located.
+Gallbladder irritation is usually experienced underneath the right rib cage, where the gallbladder is located.
 The pain can often be accompanied by referred pain on top of the right shoulder blade or between shoulder blades and by nausea and vomiting that steadily increase with time.

-How Gallbladder Pain is Described
+How Gallbladder Discomfort is Described